dillonnoronha/VCD/gas-report.md

 - Measurements are approximate and specific to the probed sequence; different allocations and branch choices will vary.
 - Anonymous voting remains the heaviest due to alias metadata and allocations.
 - Optimizer + `viaIR` enabled in `hardhat.config.ts`.
-- Hardhat coverage (test --coverage) currently ~90.8% line / 81.3% statement for `VotingHub.sol`; remaining uncovered paths are minor visibility/payment edges.
+- Hardhat coverage (test --coverage) ~100% line / ~92% statement for `VotingHub.sol`.
+- For fresh gas numbers, run `npx hardhat test --gas-stats` (built-in) instead of the removed manual probe script.